uclapi/uclapi/README.md

 #### Create the required tables

-Now we have PostgreSQL installed we can create some empty tables so we can complete the migrations later.
+Now we have PostgreSQL installed we can create some empty databases so we can complete the migrations later.
 There are two required, uclapi_default, and uclapi_gencache if you are using the environment variables below.
 These can be created by accessing the postgreSQL command prompt with the command ```psql``` and then running ```create database uclapi_default;``` and then ```create database uclapi_gencache;```

 ### Configure the environment variables in .env
 Firstly, `cp uclapi/backend/uclapi/.env.example uclapi/backend/uclapi/.env`.